โ† Back to Blog

 }

 Each function is a grammar rule.
-And combines them.
+Every combines them.
 You build complex queries by composing simple functions.
 No expression tree classes, no parser hierarchy.

 The Scorecard